 This made me begin to suspect that part of the reason that credit cards can offer such lucrative rewards is that many people simply never pay attention or forget about airline rewards and miles, as we had.
 The miles then simply expire or devalue, costing the airlines and credit card companies nothing since they’re never redeemed.

 When looking at our flight options, we had two excellent choices that fit our criteria with Delta or Southwest.
-We found we could use the Gold Delta SkyMiles® Credit Card from American Express to get us our second free flight with the 30,000 mile sign up bonus offered or the Southwest Rapid Rewards Premier Credit Card, which could get us two free flights with the 40,000 mile sign up bonus they offered.
-(They now offer up to a 30,000 mile bonus + Companion Pass)
+We found we could use the Gold Delta SkyMiles® Credit Card from American Express to get us our second free flight with the 30,000 mile welcome offer or the Southwest Rapid Rewards Premier Credit Card, which could get us two free flights with the 40,000 mile welcome bonus they offered (they currently offer 40,000 after spending $1,000 in three months).

 We chose Delta because we already had the miles for one flight, which could expire or devalue if we didn’t use it.
 The Delta card also had the annual fee waived for the first year, versus a $99 annual fee for the Southwest Rapid Rewards Premier Credit Card.

 After meeting our $1,000 spending requirement to earn the 30,000 miles, we simply booked the flights we wanted directly through the Delta website.
 The Gold Delta SkyMiles® Credit Card from American Express also comes with a perk of getting your first checked bag for free.
 This applied even to our oversized ski bag.

 Our total cost was fees of $11.20 each for a total of $22.40 to fly two people round trip across the country.
 While not technically free, this saved us over $1,100 in flight costs and an additional $100 in baggage fees.
 We now plan to cancel the card and will pay no fees.